AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-Una vez creado un lote, puede utilizar la variable `GET /config /[configName]/execution/[execution-identifier]` para ver los detalles del lote.
+Puede usar `GET /config /[configName]` para ver los detalles de la configuración del lote.

 ### Ejecutar un lote {#run-a-batch}